-An intensive and interactive case-based course featuring short lectures, plus supervised individual and small group interpretation and reporting practice on Thursday 4 and Friday 5 July 2019, at a venue in central London (TBA)
+An intensive and interactive case-based course featuring short lectures, plus supervised individual and small group interpretation and reporting practice on Thursday 4 and Friday 5 July 2019, at the Park Plaza County Hall Hotel, 1 Addington Street, London SE1 7RY

 This course provides 12 CPD credits in accordance with the CPD Scheme of the Royal College of Radiologists [6 CPD credits per day].
 Also, 1 Credit Point (Category 2) towards the ESSR Diploma.